hderoche/whale_watching/README.md

 # Whale_watching Project

-Using the Whale_Alert API to track big transactions
+Using the Whale_Alert API to track big transactions (Work in Progress)

 |NodeJS|Angular|